injeti-manohar/openshift-deployment-guide/src/main/paradox/includes/building-using-sbt.md

 ### Configuring deployment

-After building the docker image, we will need to deploy it to the built in OpenShift docker registry.
-To do that, we need to configure both the docker username, which should equal the OpenShift project/namespace, as well as the registry.
+After building the docker image, we will need to deploy it to your Docker registry.
+To do that, we need to configure both the docker username as well as the registry.
 This can be done by configuring the `dockerUsername` and `dockerRepository` settings:

 ```scala
 dockerUsername := sys.props.get("docker.username")
 dockerRepository := sys.props.get("docker.registry")
 ```

-In this case, we're reading both variables from system properties, which ensures that the build is not tied to any particular OpenShift installation.
+In this case, we're reading both variables from system properties, which ensures that the build is not tied to any particular registry.
 We'll supply these system properties when we invoke sbt.

 ## Building the docker image